Frequent Asked Questions

 - Is Quartz the same thing as Quartzite?

-You should clean your countertops using water and a mild soap.
-You may also apply a natural stone cleaner found in over the counter shops, such as “Italian Craftman”.
-Avoid ammonia based products at all times; such Fantastic, Windex etc; they will give a dull appearance to your originally shiny stone.
-Maintenance will assist to keep the original beauty of your countertops.
+They should be cleaned with water and mild soaps.
+You may also apply a natural stone cleaner available at counter shops.
+Ammonia-based products such as Fantastic, Windex etc; should be avoided at all times; they may give your originally shiny stone a dull appearance.
+Regular maintenance will assist you to keep the original beauty of your countertops.

 BASALT AND TRAP